 How bad can it be?

-These super powerful user names can be hacked / used by staff that know them.
+These super powerful usernames can be hacked/used by staff that knows them.
 You can’t defend against this at all.

 - Start with a list of all your software vendors and IT service providers based on the list above – they should all be BAs